lingtalfi/TheBar/discussions/file-manager-protocol.md

 delete
 ----------
+2020-04-06 -> 2020-05-22

 With this action, the client ask for the server to remove a resource from the server.

-The js client sends the following payload via post:
+The js client sends the following payload:

-- url: the url of the file to remove
+- **url**: string, the url of the file to remove

-The server will respond with the regular **acp** response.
+The server will respond with a regular **acp** response with not particular properties in it.